abc PocketPhonics: letter sounds & writing + first words

 Description“PocketPhonics teaches the basics of reading and writing to young kids.
 Most surprising?
 It seems to work.”
 148apps.com

-PocketPhonics is used in hundreds of elementary schools and pre-schools to teach kids letter sounds, first words and handwriting.
-It's aligns with the Common Core State Standards.
-Independent research (see appsinmypocket.com/research) found children learnt nine times as fast using PocketPhonics as compared to a classroom lesson.
-Over nearly five years, PocketPhonics has been continuously enhanced based on feedback from parents and teachers.
+PocketPhonics teaches kids letter sounds, first words and handwriting.
+It is used in hundreds of elementary schools and pre-schools, and tens of thousands of homes.
+It is aligned with the Common Core State Standards, and independent research (see appsinmypocket.com/research) found children learnt nine times faster using PocketPhonics compared to a classroom lesson.
+It works on iPhone as well as iPad.

 "One of my children’s favorite early reading apps" New York Times